aa-m-sa/massive-ironman/README.md

 ##project structure

 * `docs` required project documentation (plans, weekly reports, etc), in Finnish
 * `TestBots`: different 'testbot' programs for testing that motors, pilots, sensors etc function as intended
 * `PenBot`: the robot client that draws Tic-Tac-Toe characters
+* `BotCommander`: a utility test program for sending commands to PenBot over Bluetooth
+* `Game`: the actual game program, run on PC (currently: can read human game moves from stdin, and commands the Penbot to the draw AI moves on a paper)
 * todo: the game AI, webcam image processing, etc